Make St. George Your Zion National Park Basecamp

 Seek Solace Outside the National Parks

-Part of what makes St. George so great is its easy access not only to Zion National Park, but to four Utah State Parks (Snow Canyon, Sand Hollow, Quail Creek, Gunlock), and the Red Cliffs Desert Reserve, all distinctly rare places that have to be seen with your own eyes because they can’t be captured with words.
+Part of what makes St. George so great is its easy access not only to Zion National Park, but to four Utah state parks (Snow Canyon, Sand Hollow, Quail Creek, Gunlock), and the Red Cliffs Desert Reserve, all distinctly rare places that have to be seen with your own eyes because they can’t be captured with words.
 During your stay, take a deep breath, lay your eyes across the vast landscape, and let your heart and mind go places they’ve never been, and will never forget.

-The area is also surrounded by Dixie National Forest, and one of the best places to escape is to Holmstead Ranch Resort, a mere 25-minute drive from St. George.
-The ranch sits on 160 acres surrounded by national forest.
+The area is also surrounded by Dixie National Forest, and one of the best places to escape is Holmstead Ranch Resort, a mere 25-minute drive from St. George.
+The ranch sits on 160 acres surrounded by national forests.
 The ranch’s accommodations include deluxe cabins, luxury cottages, a glamping village, a lodge for larger groups and traditional campsites.
 The ranch offers an array of fun activities for the entire family, including swimming, hiking, skeet shooting, paintball, horseshoes, archery, ping pong, golf carts, “an animal experience” and paddle boarding.